danielealbano/cachegrand/README.md

 - v0.7
     - [ ] Networking
+        - [ ] Add a protobuf-based rpc based protocol
         - [ ] Implement an XDP-based network worker

 - Somewhere before the v1.0
-    - [ ] Rework SLAB Allocator to not be dependant on hugepages and support multiple platforms
+    - [ ] Rework the SLAB Allocator to not be dependant on hugepages and support multiple platforms
     - [ ] ACLs for commands / data access
         - [ ] Redis protocol support
         - [ ] HTTPS protocol support
     - [ ] Add support for Mac OS X
-    - [ ] Add support for Windows
-        - [ ] IO via support IOCP
     - [ ] Add support for FreeBSD
         - IO via kqueue/kevent